seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## 1, 1

 This meme refers to the prisoner's dilemma.
-In the case of Cherub, it involves bonding.
+In the case of Cherub, it involves solely bonding.

 ## 3, 3

 This meme refers to the prisoner's dilemma.
-In the case of Cherub, it involves bonding and staking simultaneously.
+In the case of Cherub, it involves simultaneously bonding and staking.

 ## AMM